George Aubourne Clarke

 George Aubourne Clarke FRPS FRMetS (1879 – 13 February 1949) was a Scottish meteorologist, best known for his photographs of cloud types.

-From 1903 to 1943, he was the metereological observer at the Cromwell Tower Observatory at the University of Aberdeen.
-While there he made photographs of clouds, which were published in a book that became the standard reference for metereologists and the military.
+From 1903 to 1943, he was the meteorological observer at the Cromwell Tower Observatory at the University of Aberdeen.
+While there he made photographs of clouds, which were published in a book that became the standard reference for meteorologists and the military.

 He was awarded the first Hood medal from the Royal Photographic Society in 1933 for his work as a photographer.

 He retired in 1947 and died two years later, aged 69.